ray-project/ray/doc/source/serve/configure-serve-deployment.md

 - `graceful_shutdown_wait_loop_s` - Duration that replicas wait until there is no more work to be done before shutting down.
 Defaults to 2s.
 - `graceful_shutdown_timeout_s` - Duration to wait for a replica to gracefully shut down before being forcefully killed.
 Defaults to 20s.

-## How to configure a deployment
+## How to specify parameters

-There are 2 ways to specify the parameters mentioned above.
-First, you can specify them through your application code.
-Second, you can specify them through the Serve Config file that is recommended for production.
+You can specify the above mentioned parameters in two locations:
+1. In your application code.
+2. In the Serve Config file, the recommended method for production.

-### Specify parameters through application code
+### Specify parameters through the application code

+You can specify parameters in the application code in two ways:
+- In the `@serve.deployment` decorator when you first define a deployment
+- With the `options()` method when you want to modify a deployment

-Use the `@serve.deployment` decorator to specify deployment parameters:
+Use the `@serve.deployment` decorator to specify deployment parameters when you are defining a deployment for the first time:

 ```{literalinclude} ../serve/doc_code/configure_serve_deployment/model_deployment.py
 :start-after: __deployment_start__